 Whilst the Old Town as a whole is an attraction worth visiting just to take in the history and appreciate the lovely atmosphere, there are also plenty of specific sights to be seen here.
 You can spend days exploring the various museums and significant buildings in the area.

 Just behind the Nobel Museum is the Storkyrkan, or Great Church.
-Built all the way back in the late 13th century, Stockholm Cathedral is a perfect example of the kind of impressive historic architecture to be found in the Old Town.
+Built all the way back in the late 13th-century, Stockholm Cathedral (also known as the National Cathedral of Sweden) is a perfect example of the kind of impressive historic architecture to be found in the Old Town.

 Parts of nearby Riddarholmen Church were also built in the 13th century.
 Located to the west of Gamla Stan, Riddarholmen is now the resting place for the Swedish monarchy.

-The magnificent, baroque Royal Palace is located at the north of Gamla Stan.
+The magnificent, baroque Kungliga Slot (Royal Palace) is located north of Gamla Stan.
 Visitors can enjoy guided tours of the stately rooms, museums, and library, for a fee.
 Even if you can’t work a look inside the Royal Palace into your budget, there is plenty to see here for free.

 The building itself is beautiful and worth the visit if you are in the area.
 Check ahead for the schedule of when the changing of the guard will take place.
 You can also explore two of the museums, the Royal Armoury and Royal Coin Cabinet, for no fee.